Skip to main content

 There's a lot to unpack:

 The very top section is an area where you can specify one or more pairs of Camera and Tilemap.
-Cameras and Tilemaps go together since both of those components are needed in order to translate from screen coordinates to tilemap coordinates.
+Cameras and Tilemaps go together since both of those components are needed in order to translate from screen coordinates to Tilemap coordinates.
 You can have multiple pairs as needed, and a priority value can be used to select a tile target when two tiles overlap the same position.

-The priority value is used when you have multiple tilemaps unless Use Renderer Sort is checked.
+The priority value is used when you have multiple Tilemaps unless Use Renderer Sort is checked.

 • If checked, priority is set with the Tilemaps' Sorting Layers and Order in Layer values.